 How the internet of things can deliver best in class water quality.

-The suite of solutions provided by Panton McLeod and PAX Water Technologies offer the industry the opportunity to make a major step change in terms of improving water quality compliance while also reducing operational costs, energy and chemical usage.
+The suite of solutions provided by ourselves and PAX Water Technologies offers the industry the opportunity to make a major step change in terms of improving water quality compliance while also reducing operational costs, energy, and chemical usage.

 Using smart monitoring, powerful yet energy efficient mixing, accurate dosing, intelligent THM removal and responsive residual control software the distribution network can manage itself.
 The combined impact results in reducing customer contacts and preventing water quality failures.

-Panton McLeod’s Paul Henderson explains, “the traditional approach to treatment and distribution considers each as a separate phase, water is produced ‘manufactured’ to the highest standard under closely controlled factory like conditions before being sent out through distributions assets with the goal of maintaining sufficient quality through to the customer’s taps.”
+Panton McLeod’s Jim Panton explains, “the traditional approach to treatment and distribution considers each as a separate phase, water is produced ‘manufactured’ to the highest standard under closely controlled factory-like conditions before being sent out through distributions assets with the goal of maintaining sufficient quality through to the customer’s taps.”

 “To enable the water to make this journey and retain sufficient residual it is often highly chlorinated before it sets off, and although this does safeguard against bacteriological growth it can lead to increased levels of regulated DBPs (disinfection by-products) such as THMs (trihalomethanes).”